MTpupil/winautohide/README.txt

 Note: this is an AutoHotkey script, install AutoHotkey before running "winautohide.ahk" (see http://www.autohotkey.com/).

+**Version Information:**
+This project provides two versions of the script:
+- **winautohide.ahk** - Chinese interface version for direct running
+- **winautohide_en.ahk** - English interface version for compilation

+Due to AutoHotkey compiler limitations with Chinese characters, the compiled executable (.exe) can only use the English interface version.
+If you prefer Chinese interface, please run the winautohide.ahk script directly with AutoHotkey installed.

 Original author: BoD@JRAF.org
 Modified by: hzhbest, MTpupil
 Project URL: https://github.com/MTpupil/winautohide